Long-Term Forecast

 Canada

-- Following an economic slowdown in 2023 and 2024, Canadian output is expected to rebound in 2025 and 2026.
-Thereafter, real GDP growth is expected to decelerate to its long-run average of around 1.8% annually.
+- Following an economic slowdown in 2023 and 2024, Canadian output is expected to rebound to around trend in 2025 and 2026.
+Thereafter, real GDP growth is expected to move to around 1.9% to 2.0% from 2027 to 2029.
 Population growth is expected to decelerate in the coming years after its recent boom, boosting labour productivity growth.

-- Business investment is expected to grow above trend over the forecast horizon.
+- Business investment is expected to grow above trend over the medium term before returning to trend over the long-run.
 The need to build more homes will boost residential investment, and the opportunity to fast track the clean energy transition will cause a lift to investment in structures, machinery, and equipment.

-- After a period of high inflation, we expect headline and core consumer price inflation to decelerate back to the 2% target over the medium term.
+- After a period of high inflation, headline and core consumer price inflation are expected to stabilize around the 2% target over the medium term.

-- With inflationary pressures easing over the medium term, the Bank of Canada will be able to cut its policy rate back to the neutral rate of 2.25% by 2026.
-We expect the loonie to return to the 75 U.S. cent level once Canadian economic growth is able to catch-up to that of the U.S.
+- As a result, the Bank of Canada is expected to cut its policy rate back to our estimate of the neutral rate of 2.25% by 2025.
+We expect the loonie to return to the 74 - 76 U.S. cent range once Canadian economic growth is able to catch-up to the U.S.

 Forecast Tables |